HindFaris/NYC-air-quality-study/README.md

 data_exploration
   - data_exploration: Notebook containing the core of the study.
   - data_preprocessing: Some aggregations are done to simplify the study.
-  - final-dataset: The final dataset that will be used in the study.
+  - final-dataset.csv: The final dataset that will be used in the study.
   - final-dataset.csv: The data resulted from the preprocessing.
   - tools: Functions and tools used in the project.